elfsternberg/officehours/notes/bs.md

     slot is booked, other clients should not be able to book that slot with the same coach.

+## Alternatives

+    Google Calendar offers an "office hours" appointment mechanism.
+It doesn't quite do what the problem requires; it's only available to other members of the same school or corporate group account.

 ## Solution requirements:

     * Data Store